eclipse-archived/smarthome/bundles/io/org.eclipse.smarthome.io.transport.bluetooth.bluez/README.md

 ### Quick Configuration

 The easiest way is to use the default configuration.
 This requires `libunix-java` to be available on the computer.
 On Debian, this can be installed with `apt-get install libunixsocket-java`.
-You may need to locate the `libuniz-java.so` file and either ensure it is in the path, or move it to the SmartHome folder.
+You may need to locate the `libunix-java.so` file and either ensure it is in the path, or move it to the SmartHome folder.
+In Debian, it is located in `/usr/lib.jni`.

 The limitation of this configuration is that JNI is used and this has security implications.